danielealbano/cachegrand/README.md

 ### What is cachegrand?

-cachegrand is the **fastest** Key-Value store available on the market today, designed from the ground up to take advantage of today's hardware, compatible with the well known Redis it allows to scale to millions of operations per second with sub-millisecond latencies.
+cachegrand is the **fastest** Key-Value store available on the market today, designed from the ground up to take advantage of today's hardware, compatible with Redis, it allows to scale to millions of operations per second with sub-millisecond latencies.

 Key features: